DarkKronicle/AdvancedChat/README.md

 - Advanced Search
     - Use Regular Expressions
     - Case Sensitive or Insensitive
+    - Pass forward to children filters for more control
 - Chat Tabs
     - Sections of chat that can store specific messages that matches an advanced search
     - Have a preset prefix to start chat when you open up chat in the specified tab